 Hypertufa Fissures

-If you don’t live where native stone is suited to this use, make your own copy, which is how I came up with this idea.
+If you don’t live where native stone can be used to plant hardy succulents or other alpine plants in, make your own copy, which is how I came up with this idea.

 I make hypertufa fissures free form, using a plastic bag full of crumpled newspaper to form a hollow area for the soil mix.
 Copy the way that rock forms naturally, in layers, or folded back on itself.